Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Leptospirosis (Vasiliev-Weil disease, infectious jaundice, Japanese 7-day fever, nannukai, water fever, ikterogemorragicheskaya fever, etc.) - a general term for all infections caused by bacteria of the genus Leptospira regardless of the serotype; includes infectious, or leptospiroznuyu, jaundice and canine fever.
+Leptospirosis (Weil's disease, infectious jaundice, Japanese 7-day fever, nanukayami, water fever, icterohemorrhagic fever, etc.) is a general term for all infections caused by bacteria of the genus Leptospira, regardless of serotype; includes infectious, or leptospirotic, jaundice and dog fever.
 Symptoms of leptospirosis are biphasic.
-Both phases include episodes of fever, in the second phase can sometimes be hepatitis, meningitis and kidney damage.
-The diagnosis is based on the detection of leptospira in a dark field bacteriologically and serologically.
-Treatment of leptospirosis is carried out by doxycycline and penicillin.
+Both phases include episodes of fever, the second phase may sometimes include hepatitis, meningitis, and kidney damage.
+Diagnosis is based on the detection of leptospira in a dark field bacteriologically and serologically.
+Treatment of leptospirosis is carried out with doxycycline and penicillin.

 ICD-10 codes